-When served with rice or naan and a spinach salad it provides a well-rounded meal.
-I’m not very good at recording recipes, but I was so pleased with this one that I wrote down rough directions and have refined it since then.
-Some of the links in this post are for affiliate products, which helps support GWR at no extra cost.
-Thank you!
+When served with rice or naan and a spinach salad this easy bake provides a well-rounded meal.
+I’m generally not very consistent at recording recipes, but I was so pleased with this one that I wrote down rough directions and have refined it since then.
+It’s now become a regular feature on our dinner table.

 Red Lentil Egg Bake

-- 1/2 Cup Coconut Oil
+- 1/4 Cup Coconut Oil

-- 1 Thumb Ginger Root
+- 1/2 Thumb Ginger Root

-- 1 Tbsp Cumin
+- 1/2 Tbsp Cumin

--2 Tsp Salt
+- 1 Tsp Salt

--2 Tsp Turmeric Powder
+- 1 Tsp Turmeric Powder

 - 1 Tsp Black Pepper

--6 Cloves Garlic
+- 4 Cloves Garlic

--3 Cups Red Lentils
+- 1 1/2 Cups Red Lentils

 Pre-heat the oven to 350°.

 Continue to simmer for 15 minutes.
-If you find the mixture is getting stiff, dry, and prone to burn then add a splash of hot water (your tomatoes probably didn’t have enough liquid).
+If you find the mixture is getting stiff, dry, and prone to burn then add a splash of water.
 The sauce should be thickened and lentils will be slightly translucent and tender to the bite.
 They will continue to cook through the next step, so don’t worry if they’re not completely soft.

 Serve hot over rice or with naan bread.